Can I Make Espresso in a Coffee Maker?

 The key is in using dark roasted, finely ground coffee beans, adjusting your coffee to water ratio, and allowing the brew to steep longer.
 It’s important to remember that the result won’t technically be an espresso, but it should satisfy those looking for a more concentrated, flavorful coffee.

-Read more: Best Coffee Maker No Filter
+Read more: Best Buy Cuisinart Coffee Maker

 2. What type of coffee beans should I use to mimic the taste of espresso?